glowkeeper/glowkeeper.github.io/assets/posts/poetry/ironies.md

 She's much better now, Thankfully
 Growing into a young lady,
 That I wasn't sure I'd ever see.
-But instead of losing her - she's ditched me.
+But instead of losing her - _she's ditched me_.
 Oh, the bitter irony.

 My eldest - an accusation put,